canonical/ubuntu-security-documentation/common-mistakes/unnecessarily-open-ports.rst

 ``127.0.0.1`` is an example of a `loopback` address.
 Only other processes running on the same system can send packets to open ports on these addresses.

-The ``ss`` output also shows a DHCP client listening on ``192.168.122.37:68`` and ``172.16.0.155:68``.
-This is expected behavior, as the system uses this port to obtain its IP address from the network.
+The ``ss`` output also shows a DHCP client listening on port ``68`` and a DNS resolver listening on port ``53``.
+This is expected behaviour, as the DHCP client is used by the system to obtain its IP addresses from the network, while the DNS resolver provides name resolution for other processes on the system.

 Security implications of open ports
 +++++++++++++++++++++++++++++++++++